SIS Report ~ March 2012

 Esbjorn Wilmar, one of the school’s trustees said:

 "This inspection not only underlines the fact that we provide a good education in normal day to day topics, but also highlights the outstanding provision we offer our children.
 We are able to achieve this excellent result though a combined effort of the whole school community.
-Our teachers, children and parents all play a key roll.”
+Our teachers, children and parents all play a key role.”